iansw246/eecs-club-website/README.md

 ```

 ## About images
-`src/images/` are for images that are processed by image-sharp.
-They are resized and optimized by image-sharp.
+`src/images/` main folder for images

 `static/img/uploads/` are for images that are uploaded by Netlify CMS.

-`static/` has images for favicons and stuff
+`static/` has favicons and stuff

 `static/img/` is for everything else.

-Maybe all images could be in /src/images and the images needed unmodified could be copied to public?